gregorbj/Archive-VisionEval/README.md

 ```

 ## Running the Pilot VE RPAT from within R
-  1. Git Clone (i.e. copy) this repository to your computer.
+  1. Git clone (i.e. copy) this repository to your computer.
 By default, Git will clone the master branch.
   2. Start R and run the following commands:

 ```